Data Collection and Use

 - Information volunteered through an online form for any other purpose.

 The information collected is not limited to text characters and may include audio, video, and graphic information formats you send us.
 We will not usually ask for or collect this kind of information from the general public through this website.

 Email you send to us may be used to respond to issues and to further improve our services.
 We may forward your email to another agency or a vendor for appropriate action.

 The records retention schedules published by the State Archives require us to keep this information only so long as it is useful, and then destroy it; these schedules change from time to time.

 We will not collect PII about you unless you voluntarily provide it to us by sending us email, or completing an online form or survey.
 You may choose not to contact us by e-mail or to provide any PII using an online form or survey.
 Your choice to not participate in these activities will not restrict impair your ability to use our site and read or download any information provided on the site.
 If you choose to provide PII by emailing us, participating in a survey, or completing an online form, we may store this information.

-The Children's Online Privacy Protection Act (link is external) (COPPA) governs information gathering online from or about children under the age of 13.
+The Children's Online Privacy Protection Act (COPPA) governs information gathering online from or about children under the age of 13.
 We are especially concerned about protecting children's privacy.
 Under COPPA, a web site must get parental permission before collecting personally identifiable information about a child under the age of 13.